MenheraBot/MenheraBot/README.md

  ┣ 📂locales # Localization files to translate commands ┃
- ┣ 📂modules # Modules is why i call the systems of Menhera that has a big structure ┃ ┣ 📂flufetty # A funny system to have a little buddy to care on Discord ┃ ┣ 📂roleplay # The Roleplay System
+ ┣ 📂modules # Modules is why i call the systems of Menhera that has a big structure ┃ ┣ 📂fluffety # A funny system to have a little buddy to care on Discord ┃ ┣ 📂roleplay # The Roleplay System
  ┃ ┃ ┣ 📂data # The static data of the RPG
  ┃ ┃ ┣ 📂structures # Just some classes that handle things to the RPG